Trinity Anglican Seminary: Ecumenical relations

-Although it is an Anglican seminary, Trinity School for Ministry is home to students from a wide variety of denominations.
-TSM maintains an M.Div. with a Presbyterian track, with students from the Evangelical Presbyterian Church.
-The North American Lutheran Seminary of the North American Lutheran Church has also been located at TSM since its founding in 2013.
+Although it is an Anglican seminary, Trinity Anglican Seminary is home to students from a wide variety of denominations.
+TAS maintains an M.Div. with a Presbyterian track, with students from the Evangelical Presbyterian Church.
+The North American Lutheran Seminary of the North American Lutheran Church has also been located at TAS since its founding in 2013.

 Academic information

-TSM is accredited by the Association of Theological Schools in the United States and Canada and is a charter member of the Evangelical Council for Financial Accountability.
+TAS is accredited by the Association of Theological Schools in the United States and Canada and is a charter member of the Evangelical Council for Financial Accountability.